BrightonDube/Looniecoin/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Looniecoin Core software, see [https://looniecoin.org](https://looniecoin.org).
+For more information, as well as an immediately useable, binary version of the Looniecoin Core software, see [https://loonienetwork.online](https://loonienetwork.online).

 License
 -------

-Looniecoin Core is released under the terms of the MIT license.
+Loonie Network is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/looniecoin-project/looniecoin/tags) are created regularly to indicate new official, stable release versions of Looniecoin Core.
+[Tags](https://github.com/looniecoin/looniecoin/tags) are created regularly to indicate new official, stable release versions of Looniecoin Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).